damianhakert/damianhakert.github.io/source/posts/2017-02-09-why-we-are-not-leaving-the-cloud.html.md

 I learned a lot when I was first moving to the cloud from Adrian Cockroft.
 He has a ton of material out there from Netflix's move to the cloud.
 I recommend googling around for his conference talks.

 <div style="font-size: 38px; line-height: 1.2; margin: 45px 0 55px; font-style: italic;">
-I would optimise the hell out of my stack before commit to a change like this - StreamBright
+I would optimise the hell out of my stack before I commit to a change like this – StreamBright
 </div>

 [StreamBright on Hacker News: Proposed server purchase](https://news.ycombinator.com/item?id=13153866)